OpenAstronomy/openastronomy.github.io/gsoc/background.md

 ### Apply!

-Now that you know you're a good candidate, check out the [GSoC Student Guide] to learn how to apply.
+Now that you know you're a good candidate, check out the [GSoC Contributor Guide] to learn how to apply.

 {% assign year = 2015 %}